Costa Rica Logistics and Travel Information

 INTERNET / TELEPHONE SERVICE

-Once we arrive at our retreat site, we encourage you to disconnect as much as possible.
+Bodhi Tree does have wifi, and we also encourage you to disconnect as much as possible.

 Feel free to get any international plans if you would like to have calling/text/data during your trip.